luhenry/luhenry.github.io/_drafts/macOS-AArch64-calling-convention.md

 From a quick search for `classData is only applicable for hidden classes`, we find that the exception is thrown from [src/hotspot/share/prims/jvm.cpp:1025](https://github.com/openjdk/jdk/blob/869b05169fdb3a1ac851b367a2284ca0c5bb4d7a/src/hotspot/share/prims/jvm.cpp#L1025).

-Let's take a look with a debugger to understand the bug a bit further:
+Let's run with a debugger to gather more information about the bug:

 ```
 $> lldb -- build/macosx-aarch64-server-slowdebug/jdk/bin/java -version